You need to enable JavaScript to run this app.

 Main Projects Stage 1: Currently CLOSED.

-Extra Projects Stage 2: Currently CLOSED.
+Main Projects Stage 2: Currently CLOSED.
+Access by invitation only.

-Evidence Projects Stage 2: Currently CLOSED.
+Evidence Projects: Currently CLOSED.

 Darwin Plus (restricted to work in the UK Overseas Territories)

 Main Projects Stage 2: Currently CLOSEDAccess by invitation only.
-Closing date: Monday 2 October 2023
+Closing date: Monday 7 October 2024

 There is specific Flexi-Grant guidance available.
 For all queries specifically related to the use of the Flexi-Grant system, please email: BCF-Flexigrant@niras.com